 Overview

-When to Use
+When to use a modal

-Require an immediate response from the user
+If you need an immediate response from the user

 Use a dialog to request information that is preventing the system from continuing a user-initiated process.

-Notify the user of urgent information
+To notify the user of urgent information

 Use a modal dialog to notify the user of urgent information concerning their current work.
 Modal dialogs are commonly used to report system errors or convey a consequence of a user’s action.

-Confirm a user decision
+To confirm a user decision

 Use a modal dialog to confirm user decisions.
 Clearly describe the action being confirmed and explain any potential consequences that it may cause.
 Both the title and the button should reflect the action that will occur.
 If the action is destructive or irreversible then use a transactional danger modal.